The internship assignment

-- A challenging internship in a high-tech working environment
+- A challenging internship in a high-tech working place;

-Royal NLR is an ambitious knowledge institute for the last 100 years and has NLR has the will to continue innovating.
-Based on this motivation, we try to make the world of transport safer, more sustainable, more efficient and more effective.
-We are on the threshold of pioneering innovations.
-More than 600 passionate professionals work on research and innovation at NLR, ranging from aircraft engineers to psychologists and from mathematicians to application experts.
-Our location in Amsterdam has recently been renovated and a beautiful new building has been realized in Marknesse.
+Royal NLR has been an ambitious knowledge organisation for more than 100 years.
+We aim at being innovative and make air transport safer and more sustainable, efficient and effective.
+We are at the base of breakthrough technologies.
+Plans and ideas may become reality when given the right appreciation.
+More than 600 enthusiastic professionals are working on research and innovation.
+Specializations range from aerospace engineers to psychologists and from mathematicians to application engineers.
+Our site in Amsterdam has been renovated recently, while a brand-new building is realised in Marknesse.

 Visit the NLR Youtube channel to gain a wider impression on the organization.

 Locatie : Marknesse (Flevoland) and TUDelft (Materials Science)

 Werkniveau : (Afstudeer)stage

 Achtergrond : Mechanical Engineering, Aerospace Engineering or Materials Science